sergivalverde/MRI_intensity_normalization/README.md

 ## Notes:

 + Input images have to be skull-stripped for optimal results.
 If images are not skull-stripped but background intensity is `< 0.05`, the method should also work.
-With background intensities higher than this threshold the landmarks may be altered in some unexpected way due to the skull
+With background intensities higher than this threshold the landmarks may be altered in some unexpected way due to remaining skull, fat or eyes.

 + The current method uses the `nifti_tools` repository available [here](https://github.com/sergivalverde/nifti_tools).
 Add it to your Matlab path or initialize the included submodule after cloning the project as: